Jōmon period: Origin and ethnogenesis

 Some linguists suggest that the Japonic languages were already present within the Japanese archipelago and coastal Korea, before the Yayoi period, and can be linked to one of the Jōmon populations of southwestern Japan, rather than the later Yayoi or Kofun period rice-agriculturalists.
 Japonic-speakers then expanded during the Yayoi period, assimilating the newcomers, adopting rice-agriculture, and fusing mainland Asian technologies with local traditions.

 Linguistics research based on specific Austronesian vocabulary loaned into the core vocabulary of (Insular) Japanese indicates Austronesian peoples were in the Japanese archipelago during the Jōmon period.
 These Austronesian-speakers arrived in Japan during the Jōmon period and prior to the arrival of Yayoi period migrants, associated with the spread of Japonic languages.
 These Austronesian-speakers were subsequently assimilated into the Japanese ethnicity.
 Evidence for non-Ainuic, non-Austronesian, and non-Korean loanwords are found among Insular Japonic languages, and probably derived from unknown and extinct Jōmon languages.

+Other studies suggest that the Jōmon form a clade with Ancient Northern and Southern East Asians.
+They diverged from Ancient East Asians around the same time as the Longlin specimen from Guangxi, China although other studies show an earlier divergence date for the latter.
+The Jōmon likewise diverged from Ancient East Asians much later than the basal Xingyi_EN lineage.
+According to Wang et al. (2025), the ancestors of Ancient East Asians were a mixture of Tianyuan-related and Xingyi_EN-related lineages.
+The Jōmon also exhibit a high degree of genetic homogeneity,which is attributed to "strong bottleneck and small effective population size".
+Additional admixture between the Jōmon and coastal East Asians is also present although there is no evidence of Austronesian-related input, for instance, in the Jōmon, including Ryukyuan Jōmon.